Alex17319/Design/README.md

 ## FLASC Merchandise (2022)

 Merchandise organised for the FLinders Academic Science Club.
-Two other designs were also embroidered, however they were primarily developed by others, with my only jobs being to convert them to SVG format so they could be embroidered, test out different colours, make previews, etc. This design was developed by me, with feedback from others along the way, and was based on the existing FLASC logo seen in the table-banner above.
+Two other designs were also embroidered, however they were primarily developed by others, with my only jobs being to convert them to SVG format so they could be embroidered, test out different colours, make previews, etc. This design was developed by me, with feedback from others along the way, and was based on an existing blue FLASC logo.
 The multi-coloured colour scheme was adapted from the designs used for the club's 2019 'Drinking CaPS' pubcrawl (when they went by the name Thinking CaPS).

 <img src="FLASC - Merch/Multicolour flasc 3.10 blue-bg cropped.png" alt="Conical flask with the letters F, L, A, S, C squished inside it" width="33.33%"/><img src="FLASC - Merch/Multicolour flasc on carolina-blue preview.png" alt="Light blue jumper with a conical flasc to one side of the chest, with the letters F, L, A, S, C squished inside the flask" width="33.33%"/><img src="FLASC - Merch/Multicolour flasc on black preview.png" alt="Black jumper with a conical flasc to one side of the chest, with the letters F, L, A, S, C squished inside the flask" width="33.33%"/>